 - Sexual Arousal

 - When people get sexually aroused more blood flows to the genitals.
-This extra blood flow enlarges the vulva, labia and penis and helps the body produce more sex fluids.
+This extra blood flow enlarges the penis and helps the body produce more sex fluids.
 Some people might notice their genitals get darker when they are sexually aroused.
 When a penis gets hard the body makes a small amount of fluid called pre-cum or pre-ejaculate that shows up at the tip of the penis (or just inside).
 Pre-cum contains sperm and can carry any STI/HIV a person may have.
 This is why Teen Talk always talks about using a condom on a penis before it goes near anyone’s mouth, anus, or vagina.
-When someone is really aroused, the semen will come out of the penis.
+Usually at peek arousal, the semen will come out of the penis.
 This is called orgasm, cumming or ejaculation.

 Questions about Anatomy